If you have further questions beyond what is outlined below, please contact us as email@example.com.

 How can I apply?
 Admitted students will be able to log in to the application through the Duke Gap Year Program website.
 They should also explore the application instructions before completing the application.

 Can I defer my enrollment and not join the Program?
 Yes.
-Students wishing to defer their enrollment independent of the Duke Gap Year Program should email firstname.lastname@example.org to make the request.
+Students wishing to defer their enrollment independent of the should request a gap year through their student portal.

 Am I committed to taking a gap year by applying?
 No. You are not committed to taking a gap year until after you have received the outcome of your application and have formally agreed to defer your enrollment.